 - 4. The system may ask for your Ubuntu user password.
 Type in the password and press Enter. - 5.
 The system will then ask if you want to install the software.
 Enter Y for yes, and press Enter. - 6.
 If this is a software upgrade, the installer will give you the opportunity to optimize the database.
 Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time).
+Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
+To proceed with the optimization, use the Tab key to highlight Yes, and press Enter.
+(Skip ahead to step 10.)

-- To proceed with optimization, use the Tab key to highlight Yes, and press Enter.
-(Skip ahead to step 10.) - 7.
-On a new installation, you will be asked to accept the End User License Agreement.
-After reading the agreement, press the Tab key to select Ok, then the Enter key to accept it. - 8.
-You will then be asked to accept the agreement in a separate prompt.
+- 7. On a new installation, you will be asked to accept the End User License Agreement.
+After reading the agreement, press the Tab key to select Ok, then the Enter key to accept it. - You will then be asked to accept the agreement in a separate prompt.
 Use the Left Arrow or Tab key to select Yes, and press Enter to accept it. - 9.
-Next, the installer will ask you to set the Web Server Port, Admin Password, and the Archive Directory for storage. - By default, the web server port is set to port 80 (which is the recommended port for most installations).
-If Orchid Core VMS needs to use a different port, update the port, then press the Tab key to select Ok, and press Enter.

-- Enter the password you would like to set for the default admin account, then press the Tab key to select Ok, and press Enter. - Set the directory for video archives.
+Next, the installer will ask you to set the Web Server Port, Admin Password, and the Archive Directory for storage.
+You will also have an opportunity to select the language for the user interface. - By default, the web server port is set to port 80 (which is the recommended port for most installations).
+If Orchid Core VMS needs to use a different port, update the port, then press the Tab key to select Ok, and press Enter. - b.
+Enter the password you would like to set for the default admin account, then press the Tab key to select Ok, and press Enter. - c.
+Set the directory for video archives.
 The default folder is /orchives.
-Enter a new archives location, if needed, then press the Tab key to select Ok, and press Enter. - 10.
+Enter a new archives location, if needed, then press the Tab key to select Ok, and press Enter.

+- d.
+Use the Orchid Core VMS server locale drop-down list to select the language.
+Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian).
+Press the Tab key to select Ok, and press Enter. - 10.
 The installation will complete automatically without any additional prompts.
 This process may take a few minutes (and perhaps longer if the optimization process was selected).
 The Orchid Core VMS services start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
 (Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 11.
-You can automatically launch a browser to Orchid Core VMS using the menu link installed on your server: - a.
+You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
 Click on the Launcher icon in the top left corner of the screen. - b.
 Type Orchid in the search box, then click the Orchid VMS icon listed under Applications.